SkyflowFoundry/migration_scripts/README.md

 - **`source_account_access_token`**: Access token of the source account.
 - **`target_account_access_token`**: Access token of the target account.

-#### 4. Governance Migration
+#### 4. Vault Roles and Policies Migration

-Migrates the complete governance setup, including policies, roles, and service accounts, from the source Skyflow vault to the target vault.
+Migrates all the Vault Roles, and Policies, from the source Skyflow vault to the target vault.

+Note: This script does not migrate Service accounts of the given vault.
+Service accounts can be either created using Service accounts migration action or using Skyflow Studio.

 ##### Parameters:
 - **`source_vault_id`**: Source Vault ID.